cfzjywxk/tidb-dev-guide/src/understand-tidb/transaction.md

 }
 ```

 Every statement will use a `staging buffer` during its execution, if it's successful the staging content will be merged into the transaction memory buffer.
 For example `AddRecord` will try to write an row into the current statement staging buffer, and the `RemoveRecord` will try to remove an row in the staging statement buffer.
+The transaction memory buffer will not be affected if the statement has failed.

-##
+The memory buffer implementation is wrapped in [memBuffer](https://github.com/pingcap/tidb/blob/master/store/driver/txn/unionstore_driver.go#L27).
+The internal implementation is `MemDB` object.